Design Translation

 Technology

-I carefully assume that all visual artifacts are the result of variables.
-For example, print designers mandate hard proof to minimize the random variables of the machine’s settings.
-Interesting machine errors can be caused by a rolling shutter, which can affect a moving object.
+I think of all visual artifacts as the result of variables.
+Print designers mandate hard proof to minimize the random variables of the machine’s settings.
+And sometimes the machine creates its own interesting errors, like a rolling shutter distorting a moving object.

 Spinning type